February 13, 2019

 Simply put, construction companies need to find and train skilled labor fast.
 They need to be more productive with less if, as the McKinsey Global Institute estimates, the world will have to spend $57 trillion on infrastructure by 2030.

 In the U.S. and among America’s trade partners, there is a feeling of uncertainty under the current administration.
-Will existing trade agreements stay in place?
-Might possible trade conflicts raise material prices?
+Trade conflicts have already raised raw material prices.
 Will new immigration policies further weaken the construction labor force?
 Will there be steady federal funding of infrastructure projects?
 To say the least, E&C firms may have to quickly adjust to the whims of the White House.

 Industry Trends vs. Old Ways